-Ask students if they have any idea why people should cover a roof with plants.
+- Ask students if they have any idea they are why people would cover a roof with plants.
 (Older students may be able to make some hypotheses about cleaning the air or storm water.
 Some may think the purpose is to make the roof "pretty.")